KaiserWerk/RoMiCSVParserCore/README.md

 package manager console:

 ```
-Install-Package RoMiCSVParserCore -Version 1.0.2
+PM> Install-Package RoMiCSVParserCore
 ```

 ## Usage

 Import the namespace RoMiCSVParser.

-The __RoMiCSVParserCore__ package supports the data types string, int, double, bool and char.
-DateTime is included as of Version 1.0.2
+The __RoMiCSVParserCore__ package supports the data types DateTime, string, int, double, bool and char.  is included as of Version 1.0.2

 In the following examples, *Person* is a class with some arbitrary fields with primitive data types.